Tetralin: Uses

 Tetralin is used as a hydrogen-donor solvent, for example in coal liquifaction.
 It functions as a source of H2, which is transferred to the coal.
 The partially hydrogenated coal is more soluble.

 It has been used in sodium-cooled fast reactors as a secondary coolant to keep sodium seals around pump impellers solidified; however its use has been superseded by NaK.

-It is also used for the laboratory synthesis of HBr:
+It is also used for the laboratory synthesis of hydrogen bromide: